danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

     docker-compose up
     ```

-4. It will take a minute - the entrypoint script has a delay to ensure that ClickHouse starts up before the database is created and populated.
+4. The entrypoint script has a delay to ensure that ClickHouse starts up before the database is created and populated.
 After about 30 seconds, <a href="http://localhost:8123/play" target="_blank">open the Play UI</a> and run the following command:
     ```sql
     SHOW TABLES IN TPCD
     ```